reef-technologies/handbook/README.md

 - If there is time where you are working but you are not able to bill it, escalate it immediately.
 We are trying to avoid it.
 - Do not use the company email for RSS, out of work stuff etc. This is to minimize distractions, which is pretty important for us.
 - Use pomodoro, pair programming or other time organization method.
-- If you are not a manager - you shall not give estimates or deadlines to the client.
-Tell the client to ask the question to a manager.

 # 8. Tools